-All points of order or procedures not provided for in the applicable legislation, the by-laws of the board, special resolutions, or this guideline will be resolved with reference to "The Standard Code of Parliamentary Procedure, 4th, Alice Sturgis, McGraw Hill, 2001."
+All points of order or procedures not provided for in the applicable legislation, the By-laws of the Board, special resolutions, or this guideline will be resolved with reference to."
+Call to Order: Meeting Rules, Procedures and Advice for Non-Profit Organizations.
+Second Edition, Herb Perry and Susan Perry.
+Big Bay Publishing Inc., 2008.